ghajba/wp-editor/README.md

 ### Version 0.4

- * added proxy to the configuration file to enable working from proxyied network
+ * added proxy to the configuration file to enable working from proxied network

 ### Version 0.3.4